bitlyfied/markdown-cv/README.md

 - specifically request page breaks where needed (not recommended)
 - define places where you don't want a page break, and let the normal flow find the right spots

-For the first method, you can could use custom tags in your markdown like this:
+For the first method, you could use custom tags in your markdown like this:

 	[page-break/]